2.1 Copyright Basics

 Personal Reflection / Why It Matters to You

+Have you ever wondered who contributes the high-quality media to Wikipedia that illustrate things like the eye of an Antarctic Krill?
+What might motivate people to make these contributions?
 Think back to a time that you invested significant effort into a creative project.
 What was your motivation for doing so?
 Did you know at the time you were creating a work very likely protected by copyright that restricted most reuses by others without your permission?
 Did or would knowing that make a difference to you?
 If so, why?

-Acquiring Essential Knowledge – an Overview
+Acquiring Essential Knowledge

 There are some important fundamentals you need to be aware of regarding what is copyrightable, as well as who controls the rights and can grant permission to reuse a copyrighted work.